 - File a lawsuit against the negligent driver that caused the victim’s injuries, as well as any other at-fault parties

 If you were injured in a car wreck, reach out to a Michigan car accident lawyer as soon as possible.
 However, after a crash, you may be traumatized and unable to work, leaving you feeling unsure of how to proceed as you recover from your injuries.

 If another driver’s negligence caused your injuries, you have a legal right to pursue compensation.
 A knowledgeable attorney could help investigate every element following a crash and guide you through each step of the claims process as you seek compensation.
 To begin working on your case, call a legal professional today.

 Bikes for Kids Giveaway

-The Bikes for Kids Giveaway is underway!
-Local kids will have the chance to receive a brand new bike and helmet as part of this nomination-based giveaway to promote bicycle safety.
+The Bikes for Kids Giveaway has come to a close!
+Ten local kids received a brand new bike and helmet thanks to their parents, teachers, and mentors who nominated them.
 As bicycle accident attorneys, we understand the importance of wearing a helmet and we hope that this giveaway will teach kids what it means to be a safe bicyclist.
-Ten deserving children will be selected based on their commitment to their community, their studies, or their current passion for bike safety in general.
-If you would like to nominate someone, visit our nomination page.
+These deserving children were selected based on their commitment to their community, their studies, or their current passion for bike safety in general.
+If you would like to find out more about our event, visit our nomination page.